How the Dragons Fund supports the scholarship process:

 - Pre K-12 public school* classroom teacher with a current and valid teaching credential or permit (not open to administrators).
 Teacher needs to be working primarily with students of color, low-income, or special needs students.
 Family members, staff, employees, and contractors of Where There Be Dragons and the García-Meza Family Foundation, or any private enterprises associated with the García-Meza family, are not eligible to apply for the scholarship.
 Teachers of all genders, sexual orientations, racial or ethnic identities, abilities, and backgrounds are encouraged to apply. *This does not include charter schools.

 - Applicants must qualify for a Dragons Educator Program, to be assessed through the online application and phone interview.

-- Once candidates’ eligibility has been verified, applications for the scholarship will be sent to and independently evaluated by the Board of Directors of the COMMON Foundation.
+- Once candidates’ eligibility has been verified, applications for the scholarship will be sent to and independently evaluated by Carpe Mundi.

-- The COMMON Foundation’s Board of Directors will review the applicants and notify the recipient of the scholarship award.
-Neither the García-Meza family nor employees, family members, staff, or contractors of Where There Be Dragons will be involved in the final decision making process.
+- Carpe Mundi will review the applicants and notify the recipient of the scholarship award.
+Neither the García-Meza family nor employees, family members, staff, or contractors of Where There Be Dragons will be involved in the final decision-making process.